c0wsaysmoo/plane-tracker-rgb-pi/README.md

 You'll need to fill out the config file.

-If you want to change the clock to 24hr you'll need to edit the clock.py in scene and change line 29 from ("%l:%M") to ("%H:%M")

 FYI the logos are going to be a little blurry, again they are 16x16 pixels so you can only do so much and since most were batch shrunk they haven't been touched up.
 If youd like to touch them up and add them that would be great OR add ones that are missing.
 Just save the new logo as XXX.png and 16x16 size and put it into the logo folder.
 I have most of them.